Abdullah-Eldemerdash95/would_you_rather/README.md

 -- 4th u can add new question by new poll pressing it after completing question u go to question only to answer if u would love to and after answer u go back auto to home page
 -- u can see leaderboard to see total amount of interactions in site for whole users -- 5th u can logout and log in as u want

+-- i add for each question button to see it with it's id with full details